mrv1k/bracketless/media/postmortem.md

 1. I got better at estimating how long a feature may take as the project progressed, but because it's a self owned project I had the luxury of abandoning deadlines.
 At that point I was enjoying the coding process itself and didn't need deadlines to keep myself motivated.

-The extension was released on November 9, 2017.
+p.s.: The extension was released on November 9, 2017.
 58 days after I created the repo.

 ### Habits